Fall 2014/Spring 2015 New Freshmen Sign-Up

 - University Housing does not guarantee to assign a specific roommate to share the room, but will attempt to honor specific requests whenever possible.
 In order to maximize your chances, students must mutually prefer one another and both students must have paid applications on file prior to May 1.
 The assignment will be based on the preferences listed on the application with the earliest submission date to the university.

-- If the first hall you (and your roommate, if applicable) list as preferred is “full” when we get to your “turn,” we will proceed to the next residence hall listed.
+- If the first learning community you (and your roommate, if applicable) list as preferred is “full” when we get to your “turn,” we will proceed to the next learning community listed.
 The process is continued until all assignments are made.

 Download the Information and Online Application Guide and checkout the Future Student FAQ section for more information about applying for housing.
 If you have questions about the application or assignment process, please contact an assignment coordinator at 803-777-4283, like us (www.facebook.com/UofSCHousing) or tweet us (@UofSCHousing).